Cho Hyun-ju: Appearances

-Hyun-ju returns in the first episode of season three, eventually participating in the game Hide and Seek/Keys and Knives as a hider.
+After Gi-hun awakes and chained by soldiers, Hyun-ju asks about Jung-bae and apologises to Gi-hun, only to be stopped by Yong-sik, who blames Dae-ho for not returning the ammo.
+Hyun-ju participates in the game Hide and Seek/Keys and Knives as a hider.
 She is then shocked to see Nam-gyu and the seekers holding hunting knives and the games begin.
 Hyun-ju and among others, is forced to hide and flee from another team of players attempting to kill them.
 She teams up with Kim Jun-hee and Geum-ja and assists in delivering Jun-hee's baby, and in the process, defending them by killing two other players (Kim Yeong-sam aka 226 and 202).
-After finding the exit, she goes back to get them, but is killed by Lee Myung-gi, who then realises she is friends with Jun-hee, after which she is put in a coffin after the game ends.
+After finding the exit, she goes back to get them, but is killed by Lee Myung-gi, who then realises she is friends with Jun-hee.
+Myung-gi closes the door to keep Nam-gyu away from Jun-hee.
+Geum-ja closes a dead Hyun-ju's eyes.
+She is put in a coffin after the game ends.